chet-ag09/dracula/README.md

 ```

+NOTE: ADD UPDATE README, make the dracula.py readable

 Dracula is a reverse shell generator built to generate payloads

 <img src="Main/imgs/example.png">

 # How it Works
-uses ncat command to give reverse shell access to the attacker once the client opens the batch file.
+uses commands to give reverse shell access to the attacker once the client opens the batch file.

 # How to Use
 1. Install nmap (on linux systems)